Top 6 Nutrition and Hydration Tips for High Altitude

 What does “thinner air” mean?

 As you go higher, the air is “thinner.”
 This means oxygen molecules are spread farther apart than at sea level.
 What does that mean for your body?
-For each breath of air, you inhale, less oxygen is delivered to your tissues.
+Less oxygen is delivered to your tissues for each breath of air you inhale.

 Why is this a problem at high altitude?

 Less oxygen can decrease performance, especially if you haven’t had time to acclimate.
-If you’re only there for a few days, your body won’t really have time to adapt physiologically to the higher altitude.
-If you’re going to be at a higher altitude for weeks, your body will begin to adapt.
-No matter what length of time you’re planning on staying at high altitude, it’s important to eat and hydrate right
+If you’re only there for a few days, your body won’t have time to adapt physiologically to the higher altitude.
+If you’re at a higher altitude for weeks, your body will begin to adapt.
+No matter the length of time you plan to stay at high altitude, it’s important to eat and hydrate right.

-Weight loss is a concern when spending a lot of time at high altitudes.
-Now’s not the time, even if you’ve wanted to shed that extra 15 pounds.
+Weight loss is a concern when spending time at high altitudes.
+Now’s not the time to lose weight, even if you’ve wanted to shed 15 pounds.
 You want your body to get enough energy to fuel your adventure.
 If you’re losing weight on your trip, that is a sign that you need to eat more.

 Possible reasons for weight loss: